Preventing Perinatal Transmission of HIV

 Are there other ways to prevent perinatal transmission of HIV?

 Pregnant people with HIV are encouraged to talk to their medical team about options for feeding their baby after birth.
-With consistent use of HIV medication and an undetectable viral load during pregnancy and throughout breastfeeding, the risk of transmission to a breastfed baby is low: less than 1%, but not zero.
+With consistent use of HIV medicine and an undetectable viral load during pregnancy and throughout breastfeeding, the risk of transmission to a breastfed baby is low: less than 1%, but not zero.
 Alternatively, properly prepared formula and pasteurized donor human milk from a milk bank are options that eliminate the risk of transmission to a baby after birth.
 Pregnant people with HIV can speak with their health care provider to determine what method of feeding their baby is right for them.

 Additionally, babies should not eat food that was pre-chewed by a person with HIV.